almostearthling/when-command-docs/wizard.rst

 The configuration page depends obviously on the selected item.
-Once the task and circumstance have been chosen and possibly configured, by clicking the *Forward* button it is possible to review what has been configured:
+Once the task and circumstance have been chosen and possibly configured, by clicking the *Forward* button it is possible to review the action details:

 .. image:: _static/when-wizard_wiz04.png